 \section{Abstract}

-The possibility of strange stars mixed with dark energy to be one of candidates for dark energy stars is the main issue of the present study.
-Our investigation shows that quark matter is acting as dark energy after certain yet unknown critical condition inside the quark stars.
-Our proposed model reveals that strange stars mixed with dark energy feature not only a physically acceptable stable model but also mimic characteristics of dark energy stars.
+The possibility of strange stars mixed with dark energy to be one of the candidates for dark energy stars is the main issue of the present study.
+Our investigation shows that quark matter acts as dark energy after a certain yet unknown critical condition inside the quark stars.
+Our proposed model reveals that strange stars mixed with dark energy feature a physically acceptable stable model mimic characteristics of dark energy stars.
 The plausible connections are shown through the mass-radius relation as well as the entropy and temperature.
-We particulary note that two-fluid distribution is the major reason for anisotropic nature of the spherical stellar system.
+We particularly note that a two-fluid distribution is a major reason for the anisotropic nature of the spherical stellar system. \\